The Love Letter (1998 film): Plot

-Elizabeth Whitcomb lives near Boston in 1863 and writes a letter addressed to "Dearest" (no specific addressee), expressing her desire and hope to someday find someone to love with her whole heart and mind.
-She places the letter in the secret compartment of her desk.
+In 1863 Boston, Elizabeth Whitcomb writes a letter addressed to "Dearest" (no specific addressee), expressing her desire and hope to someday find someone to truly love.
+She then places the letter in her writing desk's secret compartment.

-In 1998, Scott Corrigan buys an antique desk.
-The store owner tells him the desk had belonged to a Union general.
-Re-conditioning it, he finds the secret compartment and Elizabeth's letter.
-He shows it to his mother who has a feeling Scott may actually be able to communicate with Elizabeth across time.
-She encourages him to reply, giving him a postage stamp from Elizabeth's period, and says he should mail it from the only post office now existing that was there in 1863.
-He does so, telling Elizabeth if she's patient, someday she will find her true love.
+In 1998, Scott Corrigan buys an antique desk that the store owner says belonged to a Union general.
+While re-conditioning it, Scott finds the secret compartment and Elizabeth's letter.
+His spiritualist-oriented mother believes Scott may be able to communicate with Elizabeth across time and encourages him to reply.
+She buys an antique postage stamp and tells Scott to mail a letter from a current-day post office that existed in 1863.
+He writes Elizabeth, saying if she is patient, she will find her true love.

-Back in 1863, the local letter carrier delivers Scott's letter to Elizabeth who is quite alarmed when reading it.
-She immediately goes to her desk and is shocked to find her letter missing from its secret compartment.
-She writes back to Scott demanding to know who he is and how he retrieved her letter.
+Back in 1863, the local letter carrier delivers Scott's letter to Elizabeth who becomes alarmed reading it.
+She is shocked that her letter is missing from its secret compartment.
+She responds to Scott, demanding to know who he is and how he retrieved her letter.

-In 1998, Scott hears from the desk what sounds like a letter had suddenly been dropped into it.
-Going to the secret compartment he is astonished to find Elizabeth's second letter.
-Scott replies, and soon Scott and Elizabeth are communicating across time.
-During this period, Scott goes to the home where Elizabeth lived 135 years ago, finding it is now owned by Clarisse, the granddaughter of Elizabeth's sister.
-Learning a bit more about her from this visit, in fact both of them sense each other's presence in the home across time.
-Scott's and Elizabeth's letters gradually become more personal and affectionate and eventually loving as they fall in love with each other.
-They realize however that their love is a hopeless one as 135 years separate them.
+In 1998, Scott hears a sound inside the desk and is astonished to find Elizabeth's second letter.
+Scott replies, and soon he and Elizabeth are communicating across time.
+Scott goes to Elizabeth's old home, now owned by Clarisse, the elderly granddaughter of Elizabeth's sister.
+While learning a bit more about Elizabeth, both Scott and Elizabeth sense each other's presence in the house across time.
+Their letters gradually become more personal and affectionate and eventually loving, while realising their love is hopeless as 135 years separate them.

-Meanwhile, in Elizabeth's time, her father tries to push her into a marriage with a man for whom Elizabeth has no feelings.
-Instead she meets a Union Army Officer, Caleb Denby, and begins to fall in love with him, while not losing any of her feelings toward Scott.
-(We, the audience, see that Caleb is the spitting image of Scott, something that Elizabeth at that point does not know.)
+Meanwhile, Elizabeth's father is pushing her into a marriage with a kind respectable man who she does not love.
+Instead, she meets and falls in love with Caleb Denby, a Union Army officer, though she still has feelings for Scott.